zolacti/on/README.md

-# GH Action for Zola CLI
+# GH Action for Zola CLI - with deploy

 ![Build Status](https://img.shields.io/github/actions/workflow/status/knzai/zola-cli/test.yml)

 A GitHub action that mostly replicates the [zola](https://github.com/getzola/zola) static site generator's [CLI](https://www.getzola.org/documentation/getting-started/cli-usage/).
-This is used for compiling the content before pushing it to somewhere, like GH-Pages
+The default deploy options are included, with some details on how to explicitely specify a separate deploy action for full control.

 ## Table of Contents